 I always like to let my buyers know when I ship an item as well.
 You don’t need to give them a play-by-play of where their item is during the shipping process, but it’s always nice for them to know that you did drop it off so they can know about when to expect it.
 Besides, it’s just good customer service as well!

 So there you have it!
-If you start selling on Poshmark with these tips, I’d love to hear your results!
+In my opinion, selling on Poshmark is worth it and can get you great results.
+If you start selling on Poshmark with these tips, I’d love to hear your experience!